internal and involve the skull, brain, or blood vessels

 won't awaken easily

-becomes hard to console
+becomes hard to comfort

 isn't walking or talking normally

 If your child is not an infant, has not lost consciousness, and is alert and behaving

 Put an ice pack or instant cold pack on the injured area for 20 minutes every

 3–4 hours.
 If you use ice, always wrap it in a washcloth or sock.
 Ice placed

 Watch your child carefully for the next 24 hours.
 If the injury happens close

 to bedtime or naptime and your child falls asleep soon afterward, check in a few times

 If your child's skin color and breathing are normal, and you don't